-We performed a multicenter prospective cohort study including all COVID-19 patients admitted to Intensive Care Unit (ICU) from March to April 2020.
-Participating centers included the Radboudumc University Medical Center in Nijmegen (Netherlands) and the Lariboisiere and Saint-Louis hospitals in Paris (Université de Paris Cité, assistance Publique des Hôpitaux de Paris, France).
+We performed a multicentre prospective cohort study including all COVID-19 patients admitted to an intensive care unit (ICU) from March to April 2020.
+Participating centres included the Radboudumc University Medical Center in Nijmegen (Netherlands) and the Lariboisiere and Saint-Louis hospitals in Paris (Université de Paris Cité, assistance Publique des Hôpitaux de Paris, France).
 All patients admitted to the ICU for severe COVID-19 were eligible.
-Patients aged under 18 years, or pregnant were excluded from the analysis.
+Patients aged under 18 years or those who were pregnant were excluded from the analysis.
 The diagnosis of COVID-19 was based on the detection of SARS-CoV-2 from nasopharyngeal samples by PCR and the clinical picture of COVID-19.

 This study was carried out in accordance with the applicable rules concerning the review of research ethics committees and informed consent.
 All patients or legal representatives were informed about the details of this cohort study and could decline to participate.
 Clinical and biological data were recorded at admission, as well as days 3, 7, 14, 21 and 28 of ICU admission.
 Patient discharge status and mortality were recorded up to day 28 after ICU admission, regardless of patient admission status.
-Primary endpoints were 28-day mortality and AKI.
-AKI was defined and staged according to the Kidney Disease: Improving Global Outcomes (KDIGO) criteria (16).
-The kinetics of both biomarkers during the course of the first week of admission represented a secondary endpoint.
+Primary end-points were 28-day mortality and AKI.
+AKI was defined and staged according to the Kidney Disease: Improving Global Outcomes (KDIGO) criteria [16].
+The kinetics of both biomarkers during the course of the first week of admission represented a secondary end-point.